Nifflas: Knytt Stories (2007)

 Knytt Stories is a follow-up to Knytt, and is mostly a level designer rather than a single campaign.
 It came packaged with several small levels.
 It features Juni, a character who shows up commonly in Knytt myths and stories.
 In the game, the player acts out these stories (also called levels or worlds) as Juni.
-The two stories that come bundled with the game, "Tutorial - Learn How to Play Knytt Stories" and "The Machine - A Save-the-World Adventure," are fairly short, but the game comes with a full level editor and support for many extra levels in game, loaded from .knytt.bin files.
+The two stories that come bundled with the game, "Tutorial – Learn How to Play Knytt Stories" and "The Machine – A Save-the-World Adventure," are fairly short, but the game comes with a full level editor and support for many extra levels in game, loaded from .knytt.bin files.
 This format is meant to allow for easy access to new stories designed by Nygren as well as to encourage community development of expansion packs and third party stories.
 Nygren released two official expansion packs.
 The Multimedia Fusion and Nintendo DS source code for Knytt Stories and several other games was made available to public under a restrictive license, resulting in some mods but due to the closed source Multimedia Fusion game engine no source ports.
-In 2010, based on the source code and with support of Nifflas, a C programming language remake was created, which resulted in a port to Nintendo DS.
+In 2010, based on the source code and with support of Nifflas, a remake of this game was created in the C programming language, which resulted in a port to Nintendo DS.